Paid search is not just about purchasing adverts on Google, Bing and other search engines.

 These are some benefits of using site link extensions in your paid search ads.

 As I mentioned earlier, paid search is no child’s play.
-You can lose a lot of money if you do not know what exactly you are doing.
+You can lose a lot of money if you do not know what you are doing.

 The different search engines try to make their paid search solutions look as effortless as practicable.
 However, don’t be fooled.